Risk sharing, measuring variability, and distortion riskmetrics: Unconstrained risk sharing

 As discussed above, we can describe $(X_1,\dots,X_n)$ as either the sum or the mixture of two pairwise counter-monotonic vectors.
-Pairwise counter-monotonicity is a form of extreme negative dependence that extend the concept of counter-monotonicity to the case of $n\geq 3$ agents; see \cite{PW15} for more details.
+Pairwise counter-monotonicity is a form of extreme negative dependence that extends the concept of counter-monotonicity to the case of $n\geq 3$ agents; see \cite{PW15} and \cite{LLW23} for more details.
 This observation is in contrast to the optimal allocations for quantile agents in Theorem 1 of \cite{ELW18}, which are indeed pairwise counter-monotonic.

 If $0<\alpha<1/2$, then the term $a_i X\id_{(A\cup B)^c}$ appears in the allocation of every agent.
 Note that conditional on $(A\cup B)^c$, $(X_1,\dots,X_n)$ becomes comonotonic.
 This is illustrated by ``proportional slicing" in the middle part of Figure \ref{Fig:Pairwise_counter-monotonicity}.
 This local comonotonicity will become crucial in Section \ref{sec:new5}, where we study the risk sharing problem among several IQD agents and risk-averse agents.
+The lack of global comonotonicity but having some local comonotonicity is similar to the shape of optimal allocations obtained by \cite{Lieb24}, but in the latter setting this phenomenon is generated by the heterogeneity of the reference measures.
+A similar pattern appears in \cite{W18}.

 As hinted by Propositions \ref{pr:equivalence} and \ref{pr:como}, solving Pareto-optimal allocations for risk-averse agents requires us to study comonotonic risk sharing, which is the topic of the next section.